navelpluisje/reapinger-bcf2000/docs/contributing.md

 ## <a name="coc"></a> Code of Conduct

-Help me keep `SYnthZYGY` open and inclusive.
-Please be kind to and considerate of other developers, as we all have the same goal: make `SYnthZYGY` as good as it can be.
+Help me keep `Reapinger BCF2000` open and inclusive.
+Please be kind to and considerate of other developers, as we all have the same goal: make `Reapinger BCF2000` as good as it can be.
 Read the full [Code Of Conduct][coc-link]

 ## <a name="question"></a> Got a Question or Problem?

-If you have questions about how to use `SYnthZYGY`, please see the [docs][docs-link], and if you don't find the answer there, please contact me via [twitter][twitter-link]
+If you have questions about how to use `Reapinger BCF2000`, please see the [docs][docs-link], and if you don't find the answer there, please contact me via [twitter][twitter-link]